Pegasus Project revelations in India: Judiciary

 The Campaign for Judicial Accountability and Reforms (CJAR) released the following statement:Such large-scale intrusive surveillance into the personal phones of political leaders, journalists, activists is a flagrant violation of the right to privacy as upheld by the Hon'ble Supreme Court and an affront on the civil liberties of citizens.CJAR stated that this was an attack on the independence of the judiciary and called for a response from the highest court in the land.
 It also stated that the snooping was patently illegal.

-CJAR further stated that the allegations of hacking of a sitting Supreme Court judge of ex-CJI Ranjan Gogoi's staffer, who accused Gogoi of sexual harassment, and her family members were of "grave seriousness".
+CJAR further stated that the allegations of hacking of a sitting Supreme Court judge of ex-Chief Justice of India Ranjan Gogoi's staffer, who accused Gogoi of sexual harassment, and her family members were of "grave seriousness".
 It raised the question asking why a software that was reported sold only to "vetted governments" for national security issues was used to spy on Gogoi's staffer and also demanded a probe into improper collusion between the executive and judiciary.

-In the press release, they further stated:The victimisation of the woman by the police, the many questionably judicial orders passed by benches headed by Justice Gogoi favourable to the Union Government, and Justice Gogoi's nomination to the Rajya Sabha soon after his retirement raises serious questions about such collusionIt recommended Special Investigation Team headed by a retired supreme court judge be set up to investigate the Pegasus snooping scandal and probe if there was any improper collusion between the Union Government and the former Chief Justice of India.
+In the press release, they further stated:The victimisation of the woman by the police, the many questionably judicial orders passed by benches headed by Justice Gogoi favourable to the Union Government, and Justice Gogoi's nomination to the Rajya Sabha soon after his retirement raises serious questions about such collusionIt recommended Special Investigation Team headed by a retired Supreme court judge be set up to investigate the Pegasus snooping scandal and probe if there was any improper collusion between the Union Government and the former Chief Justice of India.